 Build relationships with your team.
 Good relationships are essential.
 Learn how your team communicates, and determine their interests and strengths.
 Understand how your role intersects with the rest of the team and how others depend on your work.
 Establish credibility by meeting deadlines, keeping your commitments, and seeking feedback to ensure you are delivering what is needed.
 You probably will ask a great deal from others during your early days, so look for ways to reciprocate.

 Immerse yourself in the company culture.
-Your manager will likely review and provide expectations related to the company culture as part of your performance plan, and you will need to look for ways to adopt them into your daily interactions.
+Your manager will likely review and provide expectations related to the company culture as part of your performance plan, and you will need to look for ways to adapt them to your daily interactions.

 Congratulations on the new opportunity, and I wish you the best of luck.